Old-growth forest: Management

-The increased understanding of forest dynamics in the late 20th century has led the scientific community to identify a need to inventory, understand, manage, and conserve representative examples of old-growth forests with their associated characteristics and values.
-The literature around old growth and its management is inconclusive about the best way to capture the true essence of an old-growth stand.
+Increased understanding of forest dynamics in the late 20th century led the scientific community to identify a need to inventory, understand, manage, and conserve representative examples of old-growth forests with their associated characteristics and values.
+Literature around old growth and its management is inconclusive about the best way to characterize the true essence of an old-growth stand.

-A better understanding of natural systems has resulted in new ideas about forest management, such as managed natural disturbances should be designed to achieve the landscape patterns and habitat conditions that are normally maintained in nature.
+A better understanding of natural systems has resulted in new ideas about forest management, such as managed natural disturbances, which should be designed to achieve the landscape patterns and habitat conditions normally maintained in nature.
 This coarse filter approach to biodiversity conservation recognizes ecological processes and provides for a dynamic distribution of old growth across the landscape.

-And all seral stages—young, medium and, old—support forest biodiversity.
+And all seral stages—young, medium, and old—support forest biodiversity.
 Plants and animals rely on different forest ecosystem stages to meet their habitat needs.

-In Australia, the Regional Forest Agreement (RFA) attempted to prevent the clearfelling of defined "old-growth forests".
+In Australia, the RFA attempted to prevent the clearfelling of defined "old-growth forests".
 This led to struggles over what constitutes "old growth".
 For example, in Western Australia, the timber industry tried to limit the area of old growth in the karri forests of the Southern Forests Region; this led to the creation of the Western Australian Forests Alliance, the splitting of the Liberal Government of Western Australia and the election of the Gallop Labor Government.
 Old-growth forests in this region have now been placed inside national parks.
-A small proportion of old-growth forest also exists in South-West Australia, and is protected by federal laws from logging, which has not occurred there for more than 20 years.
+A small proportion of old-growth forests also exist in South-West Australia and are protected by federal laws from logging, which has not occurred there for more than 20 years.

 In British Columbia, Canada, old-growth forests must be maintained in each of the province's ecological units to meet biodiversity needs.

+In the United States, from 2001, around a quarter of the federal forests are protected from logging.
+In December 2023, Biden's administration introduced a rule, according to which, logging is strongly limited in old growth forests, but permitted in "mature forests", representing a compromise between the logging industry and environmental activists.